 But if you do some research and find that 80% of people respond better to sites with photo backgrounds than to sites with solid backgrounds . . . now you don’t just have a couple of opinions.
 You have some data.
 Good template designers draw on this kind of research when they make design decisions so that by the time you use one of their templates, you’re benefitting from a large body of knowledge.

-A “conversion” on your website landing pages is simply the point at which someone takes the next step in their relationship with your company.
+A “conversion” on your website landing page is simply the point at which someone takes the next step in their relationship with your company.
 Depending on your business and your goals for any given marketing campaign, a conversion could take place when someone . . .

 - Joins your email list